 Note: Businesses formed by splitting or reconstructing existing ones cannot apply for Startup India recognition.
 Startups with a turnover above ₹100 crores or older than 10 years are also not eligible.

-Startups can enjoy a 100% tax exemption on profits for 3 consecutive years under Section 80-IAC of the Income Tax Act within the first 10 years of incorporation.
-To claim this 80-IAC tax exemption, startups must obtain approval from the Inter-Ministerial Board (IMB), even after receiving DPIIT recognition.
-I
+Startups can claim 100% tax exemption on profits for 3 consecutive years under Section 80-IAC of the Income Tax Act within the first 10 years of incorporation.
+This exemption requires approval from the Inter-Ministerial Board (IMB).

 In addition, startups can also benefit from Angel Tax exemptions after submitting a separate declaration under Section 56.
 This exemption applies to investments made above the fair market value, making it easier for startups to attract both domestic and international investors.